 How to Withdraw

 Students can withdraw from summer session(s) by completing an online withdrawal form.
-For more information about the withdrawal process for degree-seeking students, see the Office of the Registrar website or contact the Office of the Registrar at 303-492-6970 or firstname.lastname@example.org.
+For more information about the withdrawal process for degree-seeking students, see the Office of the Registrar website.

 Note: If you received a final grade for a Summer Session class (excluding a W), you cannot withdraw from that session.

 Withdrawal Penalties and Refunds

 Depending on when you withdraw, you may be assessed full tuition and fees for a session and receive W grades (see the Summer Session calendars).
-Nonattendance does not constitute withdrawal and you may still be charged for your classes unless you officially withdraw before the posted deadlines.
-See the Session Calendars for each session’s withdrawal deadlines.
+Nonattendance does not constitute withdrawal, and you may still be charged for your classes unless you officially withdraw before the posted deadlines.
+See the Session Calendars for each session's withdrawal deadlines.

 If you qualify for a withdrawal refund, it will be directly deposited into your bank account or mailed to you approximately four weeks after you withdraw.
 This includes if you take a leave of absence.
 You can set up direct deposit through Buff Portal before you leave or update your permanent address to be sure you receive your refund.